magicdict/GrayFur/Tutorial/Angular.md

 [How do I initialize a TypeScript object with a JSON object](https://stackoverflow.com/questions/22885995/how-do-i-initialize-a-typescript-object-with-a-json-object)

-## How do I convert a string to enum in TypeScript?
+## How do I convert a string to enum in TypeScript

 ```typescript
 enum Color{